SHiYANDU/marathon-analysis/README.md

 ### Things to investigate

 - Do people who run Ottawa also run Montreal
-- Look for anomolies, investigate potential new features
+- Look for anomolies, investigate potential new features (Amiel)
 - check if sex makes a difference

 ### Timeline